cpsughrue/gsoc_proposal/README.md

 Project Timeline & Milestones

-- Phase 0: Present to May 28
+- Phase 0: May 4 to May 28 (3.5 weeks)

-	1. Iron out implementation and design details
+    - Task 1: finalize implmentation details
+        - Verification Approach: complete a detailed algorithm design for each core feature of the build daemon (scanning, caching, scheduling) and create a list of subtasks for each task

 - Phase 1: May 29 - June 11 (2 weeks)

-    1. Add `--fmodule-build-daemon` flag to clang so that it is recognized as a valid flag
+    - Task 1: add `-fmodule-build-daemon` flag to clang so that it is recognized as a valid flag
-	2. Make sure clang driver properly handles `--fmodule-build-daemon` flag
+        - Verification Approach: a developer will be able to build any valid clang project with "--build-daemon" included in the list of flags.
+        - Notes: At this point the flag "--build-daemon" will not have any functionality but will simply be a valid option and serve as a starting point for further develovment

+    - Task 2: create a new Job so that `-cc1modbuildd` can be passed to the clang front end
+        - Verification Apporach: when a developer uses `-fmodule-build-daemon` then `-cc1modbuildd` will be passed to the clang front end
+        - Notes: at this point the flag `-cc1modbuildd` will not have any functionality

 - Phase 2: June 12 - July 2 (3 weeks)

-	1. Create skeleton build daemon that can be initialized with `-cc1modbuildd` and shut down
+    - Task 1: create the skeleton of the build daemon
+        - Verification Approach: When `-fmodule-build-daemon` is passed to the clang driver a build daemon is initialized and terminates after a specified amount of time
+        - Notes: will be based on `cc1depscan`

-	2. Implimint ability for clang instances to register and unregister with the deamon.
-Daemon should maintain a running list of clang invocations registered.
+    - Task 2: implement ability for clang invokations to register and unregister with the daemon
+        - Verification Approach: When `-fmodule-build-daemon` is passed to the clang driver the build daemon will maintain a list of active clang invocations

 - Phase 3: July 3 - August 28 (8 weeks)

-    1. Implement ability for daemon to scan dependencies of registered clang instances using clang-scan-deps.
-Results will be saved to a log file on a per invocation basis.
-This is to make sure that scanning can be done correctly
+    - Task 1: Implement ability for build daemon to scan dependencies of registered clang invokations
-	3. Implement scheduling strategy.
-No modules will actually be built but rather simulated.
-Log file will output current version of dependency graph and associated build schedule
+        - Verification Approach: As clang invokations are registered with the build daemon the daemon will generate a dependency graph for the registered translation unit.
+        - Note: to verify, the dependency graph for each translation unit will be written to a log file

+    - Task 2: Implement ability for build daemon to construct a project wide dependency graph
+        - Verification Approach: The build daemon should maintian a dependency graph representative of all translation units scanned
+        - Note: In addition to the translation unit dependency graph logs the build daemon will write the project wide dependency graph to a log file before terminating

+    - Task 3: Implement ability for build daemon to schedule dependency builds
+        - Verification Approach: based on the project wide dependency graph the build daemon should mainitain a build list that specifies the order modules are to be built
+        - Note: after each scan is completed the build list will be updated

-	4. Implement ability for daemon to spawn clang invocations to build modules.
-For the sake of simplicity at this point all built modules will be stored on disk for the lifetime of the build
+    - Task 4: Implement ability for build daemon to spawn clang invokations
+        - Verification Approach: build daemon will use the build list to spawn clang invokations, build modules, ans store AST files in memory
+        - Note: all AST files will simply be stored on disk.
+There will be no cache invalidation

+    - Task 5: Implement ability for build daemon to return module's AST files to the clang invocation
+        - Verification Approach: Origional clang invocation can used modules build by daemon to compile a translation unit
+        - Note: Up until this point clang invokations will register with the build daemon but still use the implicit system.
+After this task is complete the clang invocation will use the modules built by the daemon.

-	5. Implement cache management strategy
+    - Task 6: Implement cache management
+        - Verification approach: When the system runs out of space the cache invalidator will be smart about how it makes room

 ---
 ## Future Work